mbezaire/optimizer/README.md

 You can get `wxpython` with the following command:

     apt-get install python-wxgtk2.8 python-wxtools wx2.8-i18n

 This command might not work if your OS has an earlier version in the standard software repository.
 If so, please follow the instructions at:

     http://wiki.wxpython.org/InstallingOnUbuntuOrDebian

+On Mac OS X, you can install `wxpython` using the following command:

+    brew install wxpython

 Currently, Optimizer works properly only with version 2.8 of wxpython.
 Some distributions (e.g., Ubuntu 16.04) may install version 3.0 instead (or in addition to) 2.8.
 In this case, please remove version 3.0 and make sure to install only version 2.8.
 Support for later versions of wxpython will be added to Optimizer in the future.